jstoppa/coding_with_cursor/README.md

 More information can be found in the blog post [Code Smarter, Not Harder: Developing with Cursor and Claude Sonnet](https://jstoppa.com/posts/artificial-intelligence/fundamentals/code-smarter-not-harder-developing-with-cursor-and-claude-sonnet/post/).

-The prompt below is used to generate an app to show a graph with the stock market for the last 20 years.
+The prompt below is used to generate an app that allows the user to check any stock market and display a graph timeline with the value the last 20 years.

 ```
 create an app what allows you to search any stock in the market and show them in a graph timeline with the value in the last 20 years.